cptpiepmatz/aces-exercises/submissions/ex-sheet-3/submission.typ

 on the provided `--container` flags, using a consistent scheme for determining agent AIDs.
 Only the local container is activated, and other processes are expected to wait for instructions from the container running the `TopologyAgent`.

+== Exercise 2
+2.
+  The MAS provides acceptable solutions by randomly selecting colors, which means solutions are also found randomly.
+  When an agent's color conflicts with another agent's, it picks a new color at random.
+  The use of the asyncio runtime ensures that color selection avoids data races, maintaining proper operation.

+3.
+  Since the colors are chosen at random and new colors are chosen at random, the MAS has the potential to eventually find all possible solutions.

+4.
+  The MAS terminates when a valid solution is found.
+  However, if no solution exists, it will run indefinitely.
+  The system does not guarantee convergence because conflicts are resolved by randomly picking new colors.
+  This means the newly chosen color might also create a conflict, making it possible for the system to revert to a worse state (further from a solution) than before.